 Big Data replaces predictive analytics with prescriptive analytics by providing companies access to a massive quantity of data from varied sources, including suppliers, partners and customers.
 Analysis of these data using advanced analytical software permits companies to identify complex patterns of consumers’ demand and anticipate potential swings in demand and supply.
 For example, a cosmetics company can analyze previous transactions and predicts a potential surge in demand.
 This company can then plan accordingly by increasing its production to avoid lost revenues.

-Data-driven supply chain also handles, or at least forecasts, structural shifts in the economy.
-In this ever evolving world of business, supply chain management can be as complicated as supervising multiple links in a huge chain, from purchasing raw materials, to manufacturing products, to transporting completed items.
-Above all, we all understand that the failure of one stop means the failure for the whole process.
-In the face of volatile market, those who are on standby for the changes win the most benefits.
+The data-driven supply chain also handles, or at least forecasts, structural shifts in the economy.
+In this ever-evolving world of business, supply chain management can be as complicated as supervising multiple links in a huge chain, from purchasing raw materials to manufacturing products, to transporting completed items.
+Above all, we all understand that the failure of one-stop means the failure for the whole process.
+In the face of a volatile market, those who are on standby for the changes win the most benefits.
 By using data to anticipate exceptional events in the market, companies can effectively manage potential risks.
 With such a risk-minimized plan ahead, they can thus put themselves in a proactive position while making the most profits out of their data-integrated supply chain.

 2. Saving Time, Reducing Cost